TotallyInformation/node-red-contrib-uibuilder/docs/archived/vue-component-handling.md

 ## "Toast" Notifications

+> [!NOTE]
-!> From uibuilder v5, toasts are also available if Vue and bootstrap-vue are not in use.
+> From uibuilder v5, toasts are also available if Vue and bootstrap-vue are not in use.
 See the [pre-defined messages](./pre-defined-msgs.md) page for details.

 This feature allows you to send a msg with standard properties that will result in a pop-up notification appearing in the front-end user interface.